subbbbbb/Python-Archives/README.md

-# All the coding projects done in APCSP
+# Python Work
-This repo includes a variety of projects including turtle classes, for loops, while loops, the tests, and more.
+This repo includes a collection of a variety of my python projects, while learning and for assignments.
+I use many libraries like matplotlib, pygame, tkinter, and more.